raulmur/ORB_SLAM/README.md

 	Tip: Set your favorite compilation flags in line 4 and 5 of Thirdparty/DBoW2/CMakeLists.txt (by default -03 -march=native)

 4. Build ORB_SLAM.
-In the ORB-SLAM-DWO root execute:
+In the ORB-SLAM-DWO root execute the following to compile with catkin (if you want to build this package without ROS, in line "SET(USE_ROS True)", Set False, but this is not well tested.)
+If to build this package for monocular SLAM, in line "SET(MONO_SLAM FALSE)" set MONO_SLAM true.
+Whether to use IMU data is determined by the use_imu_data member in the yaml setting file.

 		mkdir build
 		cd build